takahirom/PreLollipopTransition/README.md

 # PreLollipopTransition
-Simple tool which help you to activity transition for pre-Lollipop devices.
+Simple tool which help you to implement activity transition for pre-Lollipop devices.

 ## Code
 Start Activity in first activity.